ernesto-sun/rotator-js/README.md

 # rotator-js
 Simple Rotator made in JavaScript (cumulus, tag-cloud)

-Using jQuery for initialization and (a litle bit) jQuery-mobile to support touch-screens.
+Using jQuery for initialization and (a little bit) jQuery-mobile to support touch-screens.
 Designed for simplicity and performance.
 Using only Javascript at the movement-routine.

 Open Source